Samagon19/Hephaestus-2.0/README.md

     - You also have to make sure that you have **less than 5** Heroku apps as that is the limit.
     > If deploying to Heroku doesn't take a while (if it's quick), then you probably messed up there.

+- If you're having problems, you can also try the `10.
+Clear cache` task to start completely fresh.

 ## Features
 - Clean, simple and easy to use menu.